rsaggio87/LeaveOutTwoWay/README.md

 original person-year file is sorted by worker-identifiers and year (xtset id year in Stata).

-The m-file `main.m` runs Leave Out estimates in an test dataset provided within this repository.
+The m-file `example.m` runs Leave Out estimates in an test dataset provided within this repository.

 # Things to have in mind